-This section specifies the work tasks to be performed by the Consultant, the responsibilities of the Consultant and the FDOT, the products and reports to be developed by the Consultant and delivered to the FDOT at the completion of Signal Warrant Analysis.
+This section specifies the work tasks to be performed by the CONSULTANT, the responsibilities of the CONSULTANT and the DEPARTMENT, the products, and reports to be developed by the CONSULTANT and delivered to the DEPARTMENT at the completion of Signal Warrant Analysis.

-Task 1: Qualitative Assessment
+Task 1: QUALITATIVE ASSESSMENT

-A Professional Engineer of the firm shall visit all intersections under study during the morning and evening peak traffic periods, as determined from the 24-hour traffic counts and during any period which a problem was indicated by the work order.
+A Professional Engineer of the firm shall visit all intersections under study during the morning and evening peak traffic periods, as determined from the 24-hour traffic counts and also during any period in which a problem was indicated by the work order.
 The engineer shall make qualitative assessment of intersection operation, particularly in terms of queue lengths, delays, conflicts, or any other operational characteristics that should be considered in evaluating the need for a traffic signal.